-Computer programmes alter “thinking” or output once exposed to new data for same information.
+Computer programmes alter “thinking” or output once exposed to new data for the same information.
 In order for machine learning to take place, algorithms are needed.
 Algorithms are put into the computer and give it rules to follow when dissecting data.
-In FinTech domain apps with AI at top layer ares coming out almost every day.
-Company developing a financial app.
+In FinTech domain apps with AI at the top layer are coming out almost every day.
+The company developing a financial app.

 We hear the term “machine learning” a lot these days (usually in the context of predictive analysis and artificial intelligence), but machine learning has actually been a field of its own for several decades.
 Only recently have we been able to really take advantage of machine learning on a broad scale thanks to modern advancements in computing power.
 But how does machine learning actually work?
 The answer is simple: algorithms.
 For example, a decision tree can be used in credit card fraud detection.
 These terms are used to form BI Intelligence.

 AI as a Partner to FinTech

 AI should be treated as a partner and friend in defining FinTech goals and opportunities.
 Data Science understands the signifies data for better business.
 As the usage of Big Data for small credit business is incredible.

 We would find the attribute that best predicts the risk of fraud is the purchase amount (such as that someone with the credit card has made a very large purchase).
 This could be the first split (or branching off) – those cards that have unusually high purchases and those that do not.
 Then we use the second best attribute (such as, that the credit card is often used) to create the next split.
 We can then continue until we have enough attributes to satisfy our needs.